PaulMWatt/Alchemy/README.md

 Soon to follow:
  * Message converters, to simplify the task of receiving a message and translating it to another format before forwarding it on to the stage of processing.
+ * Add the automatic generation of C-linkable functions and structures that internally make use of Alchemy.
+This will allow Alchemy to be integrated with other languages, such as C, C#, JAVA, FORTRAN and any others capable of importing functions from C libraries.